frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 ## to-do

 ### QoL
+- implement a progress printout (e.g., print whenever a height % y = 10 or something)
 - find why github isn't loading images or certain equations in readme (e.g., %T)

 ### Simulation.py
+- investigate excess sum(q) relative to Q (also consider that the simulation is a slice of only half the beam in transmittance calculation)
 - investigate seeming non-reliance of output from Q value
 - finalize exponential decay implementation
   - monitor for artefacts at boundaries from seeking y values outside of the simulation bounds